 Not only does it allow you to gain useful insights into your area of work as well as the community you wish to be a part of, but networking also helps in building social connections that are equally important when you are considering moving abroad.
 Another fact to be kept in mind is that Canada has a so-called ‘hidden job market’ because a good volume of their jobs doesn’t get advertised publicly, indicating that you have to have an excellent network of working professionals who will help you figure out your opportunities in the country.
 It falls upon candidates to put their names out there, with their local connections, so that they get called in when there is a vacancy.
 GoVolunteer.ca offers great opportunities for candidates already in Canada looking to expand their horizons.
-Volunteering helps you be a social part of local events and communities and advances your chance at finding a good job.
+Volunteering helps you be a social part of local events and communities and advances your chance of finding a good job.

-Why look for a job in Canada?
+Why Look for a Job after MS in Canada?

-Top Organizations in Canada who recruit candidates from MS
+Top Recruiters in Canada for MS Graduates

-SAP America Inc 71,000
+SAP America Inc